 1. Watch and Listen to the Door While it’s Moving

 You can actually check your garage door yourself by listening to the door when it is opening and closing.
-Be sure to turn on manual mode if your opener is automatic, so you don’t break the electronics.

 A functioning garage door moves smoothly and without much noise.
 If your garage door makes scraping or grinding movements and catches on its tracks, there could be an issue.
 Check to be sure the bolts and roller brackets are not loose.
 You can tighten loose hardware with a socket wrench.

 The average garage door goes up and down about 1,000 times every year, and the repeated motion and vibration can jar hardware out of place.

 2. Check to Make Sure the Door is Balanced